jkrshw/jessek-blog/_posts/2021-06-21-improving-performance-with-partitions.md

+---
+layout: post
-Title: Improving performance with partitions
+title: Improving performance with partitions
-Date: 2021-06-21 10:20
+date: 2021-06-21 10:20
-Tags: performance, oracle, partitions, cern
+tags: performance, oracle, partitions, cern
-Slug: improving-performance-with-partitions
+slug: improving-performance-with-partitions
+---

 In the last post: [Database Performance Tuning](/2021/05/database-performance-tuning.html), we saw how applying an index can greatly improve query performance.
 But what happens when a table already has all the possible indexes and